shoptalk-digest Wednesday, 21 August 1996 Volume 01 : Number

 >I need to find a place which sells a Tour Wrap, black, round and perforated

 >grip with a .620 core.
 I want to buy one dozen grips.
-Has anyone seen this size
+Has anyone seen

 >in any suppliers catalog?